EXCELLENCE IN EDUCATION & TRAINING

-Duke’s research and teaching programs in geriatrics are among the nation’s oldest.
-The Center for the Study of Aging and Human Development, which encompasses the GET Clinic, was one of five centers for geriatric research established by the Surgeon General of the United States in 1955.
+Duke’s research and teaching programs in geriatrics and gerontology are among the nation’s oldest.
+The Center for the Study of Aging and Human Development was one of five centers for geriatric research established by the Surgeon General of the United States in 1955.
 It is the only continuously funded member of the original group.
-The Leadership in Aging Program offers training and internships for both students and citizens who want to know more about key issue in the territory of aging.

 The Center participates in Geriatrics Training at the undergraduate, graduate and post-graduate level for a broad variety of health care professions including medicine, nursing, pharmacy, dentistry, social work, and psychology.